Asymptotics of correlators of sparse bipartite random graphs: Introduction

 Interesting results for sparse random matrices have been obtained in a series of physical works \cite{RB:88}, \cite{RD:90}, \cite{MF:91}, \cite{FM:96}.
 In particular, the equation for the Laplace transform of limiting integrated state density is derived, studied "density-density correlator" is studied and it is shown that there exists some critical point $p_c> 1$, in the vicinity of which occurs phase transition in $p$: for $p<p_c$ all eigenvectors are localized, whereas for $p>p_c$ delocalized eigenvectors appear.
 Unfortunately all these results were obtained by replica or supersymmetry methods, and therefore need mathematically correct justification.

 In a series of mathematical papers \cite{BG1, BG2, B} it is proved the existence of a limit for $N\to\infty$ averaged moments integrated state density in the simplest case, when the matrix elements are equal to $0$ with probability $1-p/N$ and $1$ with probability $p/N$.
 It is shown, that limiting moments satisfy the Carleman condition, thereby the existence of a limit of integrated state density for the ensemble of sparse random matrices is proved.
 In the papers \cite{KV}, \cite{KSV} similar results were obtained for wider class of sparse random matrix ensemble.
+In papers \cite{PJ}, \cite{CS} delocalization and an existence of the absolute continious part of the limiting spectra at 0 were studied.
 In the paper \cite{V0} the behavior of the asymptotics of the correlator of moments as $ N \to\infty $ was studied.

 In the papers \cite{V}, \cite{V1} similar results were obtained for the bipartite sparse random matrix ensemble.
 In this paper we study the behavior of the asymptotics of the correlator of moments as $N\to\infty $ for the bipartite sparse random matrix ensemble.
 The speed of approaching to zero and the value of the main term are very important in physical applications.
 Therefore an extensive literature is devoted to similar studies for various ensembles of random matrices (see. for example, the works \cite{KKP}, \cite{APS2} and quoted in them literature).